City Walls (song): Synopsis

 The video begins immediately after the events of "Paladin Strait" and "The Contract".
-Clancy resists Nico's powers and engages in battle against him, the leader of the nine Bishops governing Dema, atop the central circular tower rising above the cement city.
+Clancy engages in battle against Nico, the leader of the nine Bishops governing Dema situated atop the central circular tower rising above the cement city.
 The Torchbearer and a group of Banditos rush up the stairs to assist Clancy.
 Throughout the battle, Clancy is plagued by flashbacks of Nico, each one recalling a memory from his journey where he was beaten by Nico.
-(Note: As depicted in the music videos for "Heavydirtysoul" (2017), "Levitate" (2018), and "Jumpsuit" (2018).)
-With each flashback, Clancy's fear grows.
+(Note: As depicted in the music videos for "Heavydirtysoul" (2017), "Levitate" (2018), and "Jumpsuit" (2018).).
 After Nico fatally impales Clancy with his sharpened antlers, he breaks them in half, shattering the connection between Clancy and Nico that had allowed Clancy to wield Nico's powers.
 In a final act, Clancy uses his "final power of the seizing" (Note: Clancy casts his fingers in the form of the band's logo to integrate with Nico instead of dying.) to merge their souls into one.

 When the Torchbearer bursts into the room where Clancy and Nico fought, Clancy, now seemingly transformed, wears a Bishop hood and hands out the remaining robes to his squad.
 He offers one to the Torchbearer, who silently declines and departs the tower as Clancy's team assumes the roles of the new Bishops of Dema.

-As the Torchbearer leaves, one of the remaining Banditos asks him what to do next.
-The Torchbearer packs his belongings and responds, saying that Clancy is still out there, and they will try again.
-With that, he and the Bandito member leave the city.
+As the Torchbearer packs their belongings at the base of the tower, one of the remaining Banditos asks him what to do next.
+The Torchbearer responds that Clancy is still out there and they will always try again.
+With that, he and the Bandito member leave Dema to start the new journey to find the next Clancy.

 Critical reception

-Critics that have reviewed Breach have noted its references to other Twenty One Pilots songs such as "Migraine", "Holding On to You" and "Truce".
+Critics that have reviewed Breach have noted its references to other Twenty One Pilots songs such as "Migraine" and "Holding On to You".